 However, if I was driving a diesel van it's only slightly worse to take the ferry, therefore it's probably a good idea, especially as the emissions are out at sea which is better from a local air quality perspective.
 The van emissions is per vehicle can can be divided by the number of passengers, while the flight emissions are per person and include the aviation multiplier.
 The reason the EV emissions very between countries is the carbon intensity of the electricity (Co2/kWh) varies depending on the electricity generation mix of the country.
 In France electricity is mainly generated from nuclear so the carbon emissions are very low.
 In the UK we get a lot of energy (almost half) from wind power.

-These are the figures and sources I used the generate the graph above:
+These are the figures and sources I used to produce the graph above: